-The spotting scope is used whenever the user requires lots of magnification that he cannot get from a simple pair of binoculars.
-They are mainly utilized in activities like birdwatching, watching wildlife, hunting, and astronomy at longer distances.
+The best spotting scope is used whenever the user requires lots of magnification that he cannot get from a simple pair of binoculars.
+They are mainly utilized in activities like birdwatching, watching wildlife, hunting, and astronomy at long distances.

 The terms used in spotting scopes are no different from the ones used for binoculars though, so if you are quite familiar with binoculars you will not have that much trouble understanding the workings of the spotting scope.